Skip to main content

 };

-Some transports (e.g. AWS SES) ignore envelope and instead use the header addresses.
+Some transports (such as AWS SES) ignore the envelope option and use the header addresses instead.

 Using embedded images